College Conduct Board and Code of Student Conduct

-The College Judicial Board exists as a means of ensuring that students at Smith College uphold the standards for student ethics and conduct outlined in the Smith College Student Handbook.
-The board hears cases of alleged infractions of nonacademic rules (academic infractions are handled by the Academic Honor Board) and makes decisions about the outcomes of cases.
+The College Conduct Board ensures students at Smith College uphold the standards for student ethics and conduct outlined in the Smith College Student Handbook.
+The board hears cases of alleged infractions of nonacademic rules and makes decisions about the outcomes of cases.

 Code of Social Conduct

-The Code of Social Conduct expects that each student's behavior and actions will contribute to a community characterized by individual integrity, respect and a concern for the implications and repercussions of student behavior.
-Some behaviors are particularly problematic, and these are summarized in the handbook under Prohibited Conduct.
-Students should be familiar with the examples cited in this section but should also be aware that this list does not constitute an exhaustive or complete list of prohibited conduct.
+Students should be familiar with the examples cited in the Pohibited Conduct section, but should also be aware that this list does not constitute an exhaustive or complete list of prohibited conduct.